eyvind/sega-adapter/README.md

 ### 8BitDo Retro Receiver for SEGA

-Finally, in February 2019, a Hong Kong-based company called 8BitDo released a device that allowed Bluetooth game controllers to be used with Sega consoles, the [8BitDo Retro Receiver for SEGA](https://www.8bitdo.com/retro-receiver-genesis-mega-drive/)... tantalisingly close to being compatible with Atari joystick ports.
+Finally, a month later, a Hong Kong-based company called 8BitDo released a device that allowed Bluetooth game controllers to be used with Sega consoles, the [8BitDo Retro Receiver for SEGA](https://www.8bitdo.com/retro-receiver-genesis-mega-drive/)... tantalisingly close to being compatible with Atari joystick ports.